Adebolajo77/MagicAi/README.md

 ### 1. Clone the Repository
 - Open a terminal or command prompt.
-- Run the following command to clone the mCode repository:
+- Run the following command to clone the repository:
   ```bash
   git clone -b master https://github.com/Adebolajo77/MagicAi.git